department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

 -   Gathering institutional buy-in

--   OPM needs to have a plan for maintaining the data
+-   Agency Partner X needs to have a plan for maintaining the data

 -   Success stories